bbc/psammead/packages/components/psammead-promo-separator/README.md

 ### Accessibility notes

-Since this is just a `<hr>` tag with associated styles, when you use this component, it has the same semantic meaning as a regular horizontal rule.
+Although this component has the appearance of a horizontal rule, it does not use an `<hr>` tag, and therefore does not have the associated semantic meaning.

 <!-- ## Roadmap -->